 The Tripe A truck arrived a mobile carnival in the fog, amber lights flashing and rotating.
 A younger-ish muscular blonde man piled out and manspalined the issues with my dead battery except, try as he might, it wouldn’t start.
 Something far more dire, he pronounced.
 I needed a tow and that required the other truck, since Triple A now contracts every aspect of service to a myriad of companies and each only does so much.
 Or so he implied.

 Insisting on waiting, he probed why I was stuck there alone.
 Dying husband with a ride home seemed to check some box.
-After ranting about the limitations on service being applied by Triple A, he was soon recounting his service in Afghanistan.
+After ranting a bit more about Triple A, he was soon recounting his service in Afghanistan.
 He reupped twice in the Obama era.
 I would never assume he supported that Commander in Chief, but he did seem to respect the strategy.
 “Hearts and minds,” he kept repeating.

 His head snapped.
 For an instant, I glimpsed a highly trained, tightly wound warrior evaluating and cataloging resources to eliminate a potential threat.
 Then his eyes changed and he strained out a smile and the tension wicked.
 The other truck pulled up, the driver an older Black man who greeted the solider as a friend.
 Who resisted my attempts at conversation on the long ride with cold indifference.
 Who did not wait with me in the slightly scary, very dark parking lot of the shuttered repair shop where he dropped offending me and my offending car.